karansingh2328/Financial_Transaction_Analytics/README.md

 ### 📥 Dashboard File

-The `.pbix` file is hosted on Google Drive because its file size exceeds GitHub's individual-file limit.
+The Power BI `.pbix` file is hosted on Google Drive because its file size exceeds GitHub's individual file-size limit.

+> **Note:** Google Drive may display a warning stating that it cannot scan this large file for viruses.
+This is a standard Google Drive message for large files.
+The file can still be downloaded normally.

 [**Download the Power BI Dashboard**](https://drive.google.com/file/d/1u9KNhbhtzORxIUBdNk9uUKTJAXr0DjO2/view?usp=drive_link)